smart-data-models/dataModel.Parking/OffStreetParking/doc/spec_ZH.md

       x-ngsi:
         type: Property
     contactPoint:
-      description: 'Property.
-Model:''https://schema.org/contactPoint''.
-Parking site contact point.'
+      description: Parking site contact point
       type: object
       x-ngsi:
         model: https://schema.org/contactPoint
         type: Property
     dataProvider:
-      description: A sequence of characters identifying the provider of the harmonised data entity.
+      description: A sequence of characters identifying the provider of the harmonised data entity
       type: string
       x-ngsi:
         type: Property
     dateCreated:
       description: Entity creation timestamp.
-This will usually be allocated by the storage platform.
+This will usually be allocated by the storage platform
       format: date-time
       type: string
       x-ngsi:
         type: Property
     dateModified:
       description: Timestamp of the last modification of the entity.
-This will usually be allocated by the storage platform.
+This will usually be allocated by the storage platform
       format: date-time
       type: string
       x-ngsi: